openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_IdP.rst

      Open edX and works with most SAML providers.
 Select a different option only if you have added a custom backend that provides additional functionality.

+   - **Site**: Select the site that you are configuring to use this IdP.
+Each IdP can only belong to one site at a time.
+For more information about sites in Open edX, see :ref:`Configuring Open edX sites`.

    - **IdP slug**: A short, unique name to identify this IdP in the URL.
 The slug becomes part of a URL, so the value that you enter cannot include